rubyonracetracks/rails_neutrino_5/README.md

 * Preconfigured for deploying to Heroku
 * Automatically pins the gems in the Gemfile for easier upgrading later
 * Enables the Puma web server

+## Continuous Integration Environment
+* GitLab CI always runs as root.
+Do NOT do this in the development environment.
+* It takes more time to run the Rails Neutrino script in GitLabCI than in the recommended Docker environment.
+The latter comes with the latest versions of Ruby and Rails pre-installed.